jason1081/googlemktg/README.md

 googlemktg
 ==========
-Code for Google SMB.
+Code for Google SMB Marketing.
 Determines number of repeating Google-sponsored Adwords campaigns for each search query.